Zamiell/isaac-achievement-randomizer/docs/about.md

   - The Chest (by defeating Satan on Isaac)
   - Dark Room (by defeating Blue Baby on Isaac)
   - Repentance floors (by defeating The Lamb on Isaac)

+### Collectibles

 - The following stat collectibles will always be unlocked before any other unlocks:
   - Wooden Spoon (#27)
   - Wire Coat Hanger (#32)
   - Cat-O-Nine-Tails (#165)

-- Each character is guaranteed to unlock another random character from defeating It Lives.
-- The following characters are considered to be "hard" and are guaranteed to be in the second half of characters unlocked:
-  - Blue Baby (#4)
-  - Lost (#10)
-  - Tainted Judas (#24)
-  - Tainted Blue Baby (#25)
-  - Tainted Lazarus (#29)
-  - Tainted Lost (#31)
-  - Tainted Forgotten (#35)
-  - Tainted Bethany (#36)
-  - Tainted Jacob (#37)
+### Miscellaneous

+- Unlocking new things will never apply to the current run and will only apply to subsequent runs.
+  - For example, if you unlock Wooden Spoon on the first run by doing the no-hit objective on Basement 1, you will still get Breakfast as the boss collectible after defeating the Basement 2 boss.
+- Once 50% of collectibles are unlocked, further collectible unlocks will be swapped with any remaining non-collectible and non-trinket unlocks.
+- Once 50% of trinkets are unlocked, further trinket unlocks will be swapped with any remaining non-collectible and non-trinket unlocks.
-- Besides that, there is no logic that makes things unlock in a particular order.
+- Besides the previously outlined exceptions, there is no logic that makes things unlock in a particular order.
 However, certain specific unlocks will be swapped to ensure that unlocked things are not "useless", [as described in the casual mode section](#1-casual-mode-full-random).
 - Since there are more unlocks than objectives, a completed randomizer playthrough will not be able to unlock everything.
 Thus, trinkets are arbitrarily selected to be the "least impactful" unlock, and are paired last.
 Thus, a completed randomizer playthrough will not have N trinkets unlocked, where N is total unlock count minus total objective count.

 <br>